+*The PSD EUL values for adjust scheduling and reset set-points are 6 years while the EUL value for controls to eliminate simultaneous heating and cooling is 8 years.

 Notably, the measure life estimates from the market actor interviews differed from the reviewed research, with the average values from market actors higher than the average values from the literature review in most cases.
 This raised questions about the market actors’ assumptions when providing their estimates.
 The measure life estimates from market actors varied considerably, in one case ranging from 1 to 10 years.
 It is unclear if the market actors’ higher average measure life estimates are due to a difference in definition (i.e., technical life or effective useful life) or if they are because the interviewed market actors are more engaged with customers, resulting in higher persistence over time.
-Regardless of the reason for the discrepancy, the Evaluation Team recommends considering the market actor estimates as the high end of the range of estimates.
+Regardless of the reason for the discrepancy, the Evaluation Team suggests generally considering the market actor estimates as the high end of the range of estimates.

 When developing our recommended values, the Evaluation Team placed more importance on the literature review findings because they were based on multiple studies conducted by independent parties using industry-accepted methodologies.
 The measure life estimates from the market actor interviews were generally higher than the reviewed research, raising questions about the market actors’ assumptions when providing their estimates.
 Therefore, when developing the recommended EUL values, the Evaluation Team weighted the results of the literature review twice as much as the market actor interviews (i.e., we used weights of 0.67 and 0.33 respectively).